dhythm/nx-vite-storybook/README.md

 ✔ What unit test runner should be used? · jest
 ✔ Which bundler would you like to use to build the library?
 Choose 'none' to skip build setup. · vite
 ```

+If you want to extend types, create `xxx.d.ts` files and refer them from typeRoots in `tsconfig.base.json`.
+In this workspace, using `createPalette.d.ts`, `createTheme.d.ts` and `styled.d.ts`.

 Set up for Storybook with Vite. https://nx.dev/recipes/storybook/one-storybook-for-all